How Do I Change My Child Support Payment?

 Connecticut courts may also order a parent to contribute to expenses for a child between the ages of 18 and 23 who is a full-time student at a “post-secondary school” like college or a similar type of educational program.
 This is done via an “Educational Support Order.”
 Click here to learn more.

-If would like to change child support or anything else in your current orders, you can learn more about how that works here.
-As always, if you have questions or want to learn more about post judgment motions might work in your specific situation, please contact us here.
+If you would like to change child support or anything else in your current orders, you can learn more about how that works here.
+As always, if you have questions or want to learn more about post judgment motions that might work in your specific situation, please contact us here.